The table of contents may be found here.

 upper crust is more brittle and is not so easily shoved aside.

-plenty of opportunity for a large magma chamber to form.
+opportunity for a large magma chamber to form.

 Since the catastrophic eruption of so large a magma chamber has never been witnessed, the details of how such an eruption takes place remain uncertain.
 Smaller eruptions, such as that of Tambora in 1815, took place from relatively small magma chambers containing intermediate-silica magma following a conventional eruption through a central vent.
 Geologists long assumed that giant supervolcano eruptions took place in a similar way, starting with an eruption from the central vent of a giant volcano.
 Some older books on the Valles volcanic field speculated that the Valles caldera was once the location of a very large volcanic peak of enormous height, perhaps as high as the highest peaks on earth today.